 Every colony of ants has its own smell and they can detect an intruder in an instant.
 If you sprinkle a strongly scented herb or spice around the entrance to their nest, the ants will sense danger and the entire colony will promptly find a new home.

-If you’re looking for a long-lasting natural solution, we’re proud to say that our award-winning product for the home, Stay Away®, which repels rodents, ants, spiders and moths, and is made solely from essential oils and plant fibers is just what you need.
+If you’re looking for a long-lasting natural solution, we’re proud to say that EarthKind’s award-winning product line for the home, Stay Away®, which repels rodents, ants, spiders, and moths, and is made solely from essential oils and plant fibers is just what you need.
 Simply place a pouch of Stay Away in problem areas and uninvited guests will be finding their way to a more welcoming home.